-In June 2008, the FASB issued FASB Staff Position, or FSP, EITF 03-6-1, "Determining Whether Instruments Granted in Share-Based Payment Transactions Are Participating Securities."
-This FSP provides that unvested share-based payment awards that contain non-forfeitable rights to dividends or dividend equivalents (whether paid or unpaid) are participating securities and shall be included in the computation of earnings per share pursuant to the two-class method.
-Upon adoption, we are required to retrospectively adjust our earnings per share data (including any amounts related to interim periods, summaries of earnings and selected financial data) to conform with the provisions in this FSP.
-This FSP became effective for us on January 1, 2009.
-We have not yet determined the impact, if any, of this FSP on our consolidated financial statements.
+In June 2008, the FASB issued authoritative guidance for determining whether instruments granted in share-based payment transactions are participating securities.
+We adopted this guidance on January 1, 2009.
+This guidance provides that unvested share-based payment awards that contain nonforfeitable rights to dividends or dividend equivalents (whether paid or unpaid) are participating securities and shall be included in the computation of earnings per share pursuant to the two-class method.
+Upon adoption, a company is required to adjust retrospectively its earnings per share data (including any amounts related to interim periods, summaries of earnings and selected financial data) to conform with the provisions in this guidance.
+The adoption of this guidance did not have a material impact on our consolidated financial statements.